 The best car insurance comparator, in my opinion, is the comparator from bonus.ch.
 They have a great choice of insurances.
 And their interface is pretty good.
 You will have to enter plenty of data before you can get an offer.
 But that is the case of every comparator.

 The second car insurance comparator that you should check out is the comparator from comparis.
 Usually, I like comparators from comparis.
 But I am not a fan of this one.
 For the simple reason that they do not show the names of the insurance directly.
 You have to click on each product, one by one, to get the real results.
 It is simply a bad design.
 But it also gets the job done.

 So, first, you should try the comparator from bonus.ch.
-And only if you do not like it, you should use the comparis.
+And if you do not like it, you should use the comparis.
 Of course, you can also use both to validate the results.

 If you want, you can also go through an insurance broker.
 There are some good ones.
 Be careful that they may not offer you the best offer.
 Generally, they only work with a subset of insurance.
 It means that they may not work with the cheapest ones available for your situation.
 And they are likely to try to get you extra insurance that you do not need.

 The car insurance system in Switzerland is quite complicated.
-But, it not as complicated as the health insurance system.
+But, it is not as complicated as the health insurance system.

 You need to make sure you do not take too much coverage.
 Most insurance will try to make you take as much coverage as possible, regardless of your situation.
 But in a lot of cases, you do not need full coverage.
-And in most cases, you will never need occupants insurance.
+And you will likely never need occupants insurance.

 And I feel like the prices for car insurance in Switzerland are fair.
-They are not cheap (not much is cheap here).
+They are not cheap (nothing is cheap here).
 But they are affordable.
-And you have several choices you can do in what you can want to get covered or not.
+And you have several choices you can make in what you can want to get covered or not.